ScottDuane/aa-google-analytics/google-anayltics-reading.md

 * **Bounce rate**- the percentage of single page visits (or web sessions).
 It is the number of visits in which a person leaves your website from the landing page without browsing any further.
 * **% new sessions**- first time users visiting your website compared to visitors who have previously visited your site

+Feel free to explore all sections under **Audience**.
+We won't be focusing on those, but it's good to know what's available to you.

 <a name="utm_params"></a>
 #### 2) **Acquisition:** Where did people come from?
 This is where we'll see if that recruiter from Google visited your site.
 We'll be leveraging **utm** parameters to help us track who's going to our sites.
-UTM's are parameters that you append to a site's URL that look like this:
+UTM's are parameters that you append to a site's URL, making it look like this:

 [https://www.appacademy.io?utm_source=github&utm_medium=google-analytics-reading](https://www.appacademy.io?utm_source=github&utm_medium=google-analytics-reading)